guardian/source-apps/README.md

 ## Using in Another Swift Package

-If you're developing a Swift Package and want to use `GuardianFonts`, you can add it as a dependency in your `Package.swift` file.
+If you're developing a Swift Package and want to use `Source`, you can add it as a dependency in your `Package.swift` file.

 Here's how you can do it: